 How Our Nashville Workplace Discrimination Lawyers Can Help

-If that does not effectively stop the behavior, we can help you pursue a formal claim with the EEOC or THRC, and, if necessary, file a lawsuit on your behalf to help you obtain financial compensation or reinstatement of your position or other employment benefits that were taken away from you due to the discrimination.
+If that does not effectively stop the behavior, our workplace discrimination attorneys can help you pursue a formal claim with the EEOC or THRC, and, if necessary, file a lawsuit on your behalf to help you obtain financial compensation or reinstatement of your position or other employment benefits that were taken away from you due to the discrimination.

 If you are suffering from the effects of workplace discrimination, contact us today to schedule a consultation and learn more about your legal rights.